 The Foundation and the Central Administrative Offices of the Diocese of Erie (Diocese) are related parties that are not financially interrelated organizations.
-Grants from the Diocese to the Foundation were \$ 310,000 and \$ 370,000 during the years ended December 31, 2021 and 2020, respectively.
+Grants from the Diocese to the Foundation were \$ 310,000 for both the years ended December 31, 2022 and 2021.
 The Foundation has entered into a service agreement with the Diocese, whereby the Diocese would provide office space, various insurance coverages, consulting, communications, information technology and human resource services to the Foundation.
 The term of the agreement is for one (1) year, but automatically renews for successive one-year periods, unless either party desires to terminate the agreement.
-The Foundation paid the Diocese \$ 40,000 and \$ 60,000 for these services during the years ended December 31, 2021 and 2020, respectively.
+The Foundation paid the Diocese \$ 32,352 and \$ 40,000 for these services during the years ended December 31, 2022 and 2021, respectively.
 The Foundation has also entered into service agreements with the Diocese and Catholic Charities of the Diocese of Erie (Charities) to provide fundraising services.
-The Diocese and Charities paid the Foundation \$ 45,997 and \$ 74,996 for these services during the years ended December 31, 2021 and 2020, respectively.
+The Diocese and Charities paid the Foundation \$ 39,996 and \$ 45,997 for these services during the years ended December 31, 2022 and 2021, respectively.

-Accounts payable to the Diocese were \$ 1,685 and \$ 3,577 as of December 31, 2021 and 2020, respectively.
-The Foundation did not receive any contributed personnel services from affiliates for which they were not charged during the years ended December 31, 2021 and 2020.
+Accounts payable to the Diocese were \$ 6,708 and \$ 1,685 as of December 31, 2022 and 2021, respectively.
+The Foundation did not receive any contributed personnel services from affiliates for which they were not charged during the years ended December 31, 2022 and 2021.